ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/editor/editorcommands/commands.markdown

-Commands are actions you can take in the Zero Editor through the search (sometimes called command) bar.
+Commands are actions you can take in the Zilch Editor through the search (sometimes called command) bar.

  # Executing Commands